MTZimmermann/RITAN/README.md

 <hr>

 RITAN is to be applied to an unranked list of gene symbols and we perform false-discivery adjustment across all resources used.
-We encourage users to decide upon an analysis strategy prior to running their analysis, including consideration of which resources are most appropriate for their dataset/experiment, statistical significance thresholds, background geneset, etc. The ease with which RITAN facilitates multi-resource query may lead users to "try one more test," leading to an increased number of hypothesis tests made that may not be accounted for by multiple testing correction.
-To prevent this, we encourage users to "include one more resource" - to add an additional resource to a single query in RITAN so that false-dicovery correction is appropriately maintained.
+See our vignettes and publication for more details; "We encourage users to decide upon an analysis strategy prior to running their analysis, including consideration of which resources are most appropriate for their dataset/experiment, statistical significance thresholds, background geneset, etc. The ease with which RITAN facilitates multi-resource query may lead users to 'try one more test,' leading to an increased number of hypothesis tests made that may not be accounted for by multiple testing correction.
+To prevent this, we encourage users to 'include one more resource' - to add an additional resource to a single query in RITAN so that false-dicovery correction is appropriately maintained." ~ Kennedy et al., in review.

 These and other topics are discussed in our publication:
 <ul>